 - What are the types of kale?

 - How should you feed kale to chickens?

 - How much and how often can chickens eat kale?

 Is kale healthy for chickens?

 Kale is one of the best leafy greens you can feed your chickens.
-As shown in the table below, it is nutrient-dense but low in calories, making it a healthy pet food.
+As shown in the table below, it is nutrient-dense but low in calories, making it a healthy addition to their diet.

 1 Cup (21g) Kale Nutrition.
 Source: USDA